 Specializing in the support of clients working through recovery of eating disorders and disordered eating.

-Including a focus on how to take care and restore gut function for better overall physical and mental health.
+Including an integrative and functional focus on how to take care and restore gut function for better overall physical and mental health.

 Build a balanced relationship with food